 Find out the fees for Taylor’s Bachelor of Arts in Accounting and Finance degree programme here.

-Studying an Accounting Degree programme would cost more than the ACCA programme.
+On the contrary, PTPTN loan is available if you're studying an Accounting Degree programme, which it would cost more than the ACCA programme.

 The ACCA programme is divided into 3 stages: